The engineering industry

 Both quality assurance and quality control use the practice of Metrology.
 Metrology is the science of measurement that is used worldwide to ensure that we can confidently compare results of measurements taken anywhere around the globe.
 Technical roles in the QA/QC field are crucial to ensure quality and safety procedures are maintained.

-At Select Appointments, we recruit for all of the above roles and more, so if this page has built on your interest, please do get in touch with us today or send us your CV to find out how we can help you.
+At Select Recruitment Specialists, we recruit for all of the above roles and more, so if this page has built on your interest, please do get in touch with us today or send us your CV to find out how we can help you.